Bohr model

 The Bohr model was able to explain the spectrum of hydrogen, which consists of a series of discrete lines, and the model predicted the existence of other similar spectra for other elements.
 However, the model had some limitations, such as its inability to explain the fine details of atomic spectra and the behavior of atoms in more complex molecules.

 The Bohr model was eventually superseded by more advanced atomic models based on quantum mechanics, such as the Schrödinger equation and the Heisenberg uncertainty principle.
-However, the Bohr model remains an important historical milestone in the development of atomic theory and is still used today as a simplified model for teaching introductory chemistry, physics Learning Management System.
+However, the Bohr model remains an important historical milestone in the development of atomic theory and is still used today as a simplified model for teaching introductory chemistry, physics, Boltzmann brain.